 The Cardiff Marriot is a four-star hotel in a prime location, handy for the railway station and the restaurants of the Café Quarter.
 The main dining location is the Centrale brasserie.
-Chats downstairs has an outside terrace and is promoting sharing platters and sparkling wine for the Café Quarter crowds this summer (Food Hygiene Rating 5: very good.
-Jan 2011).
+Chats downstairs has an outside terrace and is promoting sharing platters and sparkling wine for the Café Quarter crowds this summer.

 The Library Building has three eateries on the ground floor.
 These are also listed as St David’s Centre restaurants (in the centre’s information), but here they will be considered as part of Mill Lane:

 16 Mill Lane (3 Library Building) CF10 1FL (2023 2630)

 Carluccio’s Caffe is a deli and café.
 This Italian food venture was started by celebrity chef Antonio Carluccio.
 It is the only Carluccio’s in Wales.
 Pasta is the big thing here (not pizza), with other features of the menu including the risotto of the day, fish dishes (e.g., fish soup, pan-fried sea bass) and meat dishes (e.g., slow-cooked beef stew, Milanese-style chicken, veal).
 Open for breakfast.
 I left with some olive bread and chocolate brownies last time I visited the shop.
 Events held here include pasta and risotto making classes, and wine tasting evenings.

 15 Mill Lane (2 Library Building) CF10 1FL (2066 8379)